-- Spoon the tuna mixture to the baking dish.
+- Spoon the tuna mixture into the baking dish.

-- Place the casserole in the pre-heated oven and bake for 15 - 20 minutes until the chips lightly brown and the edges start to bubble.
+- Place the casserole in the preheated oven and bake for 15 - 20 minutes until the chips are lightly brown and the edges start to bubble.

-- When the casserole is done, remove and top with lemon zest.
+- When the casserole is done, remove it and top it with lemon zest.

 - Let the casserole sit for 6 minutes.
 Top with dill and chives.